goblint/bench/setjmp/README.md

 # Basic Setup

 On top of this repository, the Goblint Static Analyzer is needed.
-The relevant branch is this one: https://github.com/goblint/analyzer/tree/longjmp
+The relevant tag is this one: https://github.com/goblint/analyzer/tree/v2.1.0-longjmp

-Please follow the installation guide given in https://github.com/goblint/analyzer/blob/longjmp/README.md
+Please follow the installation guide given in https://github.com/goblint/analyzer/tree/v2.1.0-longjmp#readme

 # Small Litmus Tests